I’ve always said there are two types of people in the world:

 Voice Search Stats

-“Should I really be focusing on voice search in 2018?” is a question on many SEO’s minds.
+“Should I really be focusing on voice search?” is a question on many SEO’s minds.

 The answer isn’t as clear-cut as you think—but these statistics might be worth considering:

 18. 16% of Americans own a smart speaker (Edison Research and NPR)